 - Executive Master of Policy Leadership (E.M.P.L.)

 The (in-person) Executive Master of Policy Leadership (E.M.P.L degree) is offered to working professionals with at least seven years of professional experience.
 The program is offered in cohort-format that launches every August.
-The deadlines to apply for enrollment in Fall 2019 program are as follows:
+The deadlines to apply for enrollment in the Fall 2020 degree or executive certificate programs are as follows:

 WHO SHOULD APPLY?